![]() |

 Note that "data" is valid only when "data_ready" is asserted.
 The rest of the time, don't use it as new data may come that shuffles it.

-An asynchronous receiver has to somehow get in-sync with the incoming signal (it doesn't have access to the clock used during transmission).
+An asynchronous receiver has to somehow get in-sync with the incoming signal (it normally doesn't have access to the clock used by the transmitter).

 Receivers typically oversample the incoming signal at 16 times the baud rate.
-Here we use 8 times.
-At 115200 bauds, that gives a sampling rate of 921600Hz.
+We use 8 times here...
+For 115200 bauds, that gives a sampling rate of 921600Hz.

 Let's assume that we have a "Baud8Tick" signal available, asserted 921600 times a second.